MonkeyTales – Episode 2 – “Super”

 (brief pause, the background noise has increased a bit)

 It’s rush hour now; might as well pack it in.
 Off with this old cape, on with the mild-mannered overcoat.

 (we hear the Velcro open and the sounds of him pulling his coat on)

 Clark Kent.
 That guy’s really got it made.
 Somehow.
 He’s Superman’s alter ego – I don’t even really do him, fumbling around with that, “Gosh, Mr. White!” bit, he’s … not the believable part of the story for me.
 I know, I know.
-But – they gave him a Pulitzer Prize for journalism.
+But – they even gave him a Pulitzer Prize for journalism.
 A Pulitzer Prize.
 I mean, isn’t that a bit much?
 Let’s not even talk about whether it’s good for your secret identity to become world-famous – that’s bound to trip you up eventually – but does the guy have to be so absolutely perfect at everything?
 He can’t just move mountains and breathe in outer space and see through buildings; he has to be this incredible reporter, and have a perfect relationship with Lois Lane, and – and amazing parents who are super-supportive about his life choices?
 There can’t be one part of his life that sucks a little?
 One way he’s just average?

 Anyway, I didn’t mean to … it just makes the, you know, acting job more difficult.
 When there’s something about the character you can’t connect with, that doesn’t make any sense.